-If you’re into the keto diet, looking for a way to build muscle, or simply just want to lose some weight, the supplementation of collagen peptides could do wonders to help you achieve your goals.
+If you’re into the keto diet, looking for a way to build muscle, or simply just want to lose some weight, then supplementing with collagen peptides could do wonders to help you achieve your goals.

 Collagen has been one of the most raved about structural proteins in recent times when it comes to skincare, beauty, health, and performance.
-But, with the sales pitches coming from almost every angle, it’s hard to know what’s true and what’s not.
+But, with sales pitches coming from almost every angle, it’s hard to know what’s true and what’s not.

 In this article, we will explain what collagen is and why you should use it daily as well as why we choose Vital Proteins Collagen Peptides as our #1 collagen powder for all diets.

-What Is Collagen and Why You Need It
+What Is Collagen and Why Do You Need It?

 Put simply, collagen accounts for approximately a third of your body’s protein composition.
 It plays an important role in the formation of your skin, bones, muscles, tendons, and ligaments.

 In plain English, it’s the glue that holds everything together.
 It’s also why the word collagen derives from the Greek word “kólla,” which means glue.

-Those who are looking to build muscle or to increase mass and strength, a 2015 study showed that by consuming collagen peptides while doing strength training increased muscle mass and strength (1).
+A 2015 study showed that consuming collagen peptides while doing strength training increased muscle mass and strength (1).

 For beauty purposes, the consumption of collagen supplements helps improve skin elasticity, appearance, and minimizes lines and wrinkles.
 Not only does it promote more youthful skin, but collagen enhances the strength of your hair particles as well as your nails and joints (2, 3).

-For weight loss purpose, collagen also helps you reach your goals by helping you feel fuller for longer when compared to whey, soy, and even casein (4).
+For weight loss purposes, collagen helps you reach your goals by helping you feel fuller for longer when compared to whey, soy, and even casein (4).

 For keto diet enthusiasts, collagen peptides work very well when combined with the keto diet as it has a very low amount of calories and carbs.

 For example, Vital Proteins Collagen Peptides (Unflavored) only has 70 calories for each serving (two scoops).
 So if you are looking for low carb protein powder to make your keto-friendly protein shakes, collagen powder is an excellent choice.